-Compare $10k student loan options without negative impact on your credit score.
+Compare $10k student loan options.
+Checking rates won’t affect your credit score

 College is expensive nowadays and many people simply can’t afford to go to school without applying for a student loan.
 It’s not just the expense of the tuition itself, but the added costs on top of that, like room and board, food, transportation, supplies, books (and those are really expensive), as well as any essentials that otherwise are required like a laptop, etc. That doesn’t even include the other bills like utilities!